bteizazu/Project1/README.md

 **- Install Docker
 - Install python3-pip and docker module
 - Increase virtual memory
-- Download and launch a docker elk container
+- Download and launch a docker ELK container
 - Enable service docker on boot**

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 **I don't have a screenshot because The Azure subscription ended, and I can't SSH into the Ansible container anymore.
-Otherwise, I would have done so and included a screenshot of the terminal after entering the command 'docker ps' to show that the Elk container is running.**
+Otherwise, I would have done so and included a screenshot of the terminal after entering the command 'docker ps' to show that the ELK container is running.**

 ### Target Machines & Beats